Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-Interestingly, at 40$^\circ$C light does not contribute significantly to $c_1$, only at higher temperatures the influence of light becomes apparent.
-Consequently, higher rates at higher temperatures can not be simply caused by a higher activity of the surfactant, which would be a function of temperature only.
-This interaction between temperature and light is a surprising result, considering that the \FetOt particles dissolved faster with light at lower temperatures~\citep{LAUSCH2024}.
-Even more so, the particular \FetOt particles in these experiments were also a combination of rhombohedral and spinel crystal structure~\citep{LAUSCH2024b}, similar to the CIPs.
-Considering the schematic overview of reaction mechanisms in Fig.~\ref{fig:schematic_mechanisms}, this means that in the present case the internal structure of the phases is the decisive factor rather than the bulk crystal structure.
-As described in Sec.~\ref{subsec:composition_of_CIPs}, the particles are composed of a hematite shell surrounding a perforated core of magnetite interspersed with hematite spikes.
-At 40$^\circ$C, the reaction rate associated with the hematite shell may actually be so low that the concentration of dissolved iron in solution is insufficient for the additional reduction of a few complexes to influence the dissolution rate.
-As the temperature increases, so does the concentration of \Fethp complexes that can be reduced by light.
-Consequently, at 60$^\circ$C, a shift towards higher rates is observed to $c_1\approx-0.63\times10^{-2}\,\upmu$m/min, which is significantly different from the fragmentation rate that is about $c_1\approx-0.29\times10^{-2}\,\upmu$m/min.
-This trend continues at 80$^\circ$C, where the greatest difference between the rates with and without light can be observed.
-In general, there is a complex interplay between OxA concentration and pH on the resulting distribution of iron oxalate complexes.
-Additionally, increasing temperature leads to an inherent shift of pH values towards lower levels, as discussed previously~\citep{LAUSCH2024}.
-An additional overview is provided in Fig.~\ref{fig:speciation_all_fe2_fe3} in the Appendix.
-From the rate data presented in Fig.~\ref{fig:fit_rates}, it can be concluded the presence of \Fetwp is beneficial for accelerating the dissolution process in the beginning of an experiment and is desirable in the context of iron oxide reduction via an electrochemical pathway.
-The addition of \Fetwp, either directly~\citep{BLESA1987,LITTER1992,TAXIARCHOU1997a,AMBIKADEVI2000} or in the form of \Fetwpc-containing oxides~\citep{LEE2006,MARTINEZLUEVANOS2011}, to achieve a targeted increase in reaction rate has been noted multiple times in the literature.\\ For the OxA concentration used in this study, approx. 6\% of the \Fetwp exists in form of \ce{Fe^{II}C2O4} in equilibrium, as shown in Fig.~\ref{fig:speciation_actual_concentration}.
-From that figure it also becomes evident that this is the only stable \Fetwp complex in solution participating in the autocatalytic pathway (Eq.~\ref{equ:chem_reductive_dissolution_autocatalytic}), since all the remaining ferrous ions are uncomplexed.
-If the pH is adjusted independently as e.g. in the experiments conducted by \citet{LEE2007}, the maximum in reaction rate actually coincides with the peak of \ce{Fe^{II}C2O4} in equilibrium for that OxA concentration (Fig.~\ref{fig:speciation_Lee_concentration} in the Appendix) and decreases for increasing pH values.
-This means that even if other ferrous complexes are present, \ce{Fe^{II}C2O4} is still the dominant complex participating in the autocatalytic pathway.
+Interestingly, at 40$^\circ$C, light did not contribute significantly to $c_1$, and the influence of light became apparent only at higher temperatures.
+Consequently, the higher $c_1$ values at higher temperatures cannot only be caused by the higher activity of the surfactant, which is a function of temperature alone.
+The interaction between temperature and short\textendash wavelength light is a surprising result considering that \FetOt particles dissolve faster under the same light exposure at lower temperatures~\citep{LAUSCH2024}.
+In addition, the \FetOt particles used in the previous experiments were a combination of rhombohedral and spinel crystal structures~\citep{LAUSCH2024b}, similar to CIPs.
+Considering the schematic overview of reaction mechanisms in Fig.~\ref{fig:schematic_mechanisms}, in the present case the internal structure of the iron oxides is the decisive factor rather than the bulk crystal structure.
+As shown by \citet{CHOISEZ2022}, the particles were composed of a hematite shell surrounding a perforated core of magnetite interspersed with hematite spikes.
+At 40$^\circ$C, the reaction rate associated with the hematite shell may be so low that the concentration of dissolved iron in the solution is insufficient for the additional light\textendash induced reduction of some complexes, resulting in a negligible influence on the dissolution rate.
+As the temperature increases, so does the concentration of \Fethp complexes, which can be reduced by short\textendash wavelength light.
+Consequently, at 60$^\circ$C, a shift towards higher rates was observed ($c_1\approx-0.63\cdot10^{-2}\,\upmu$m/min), which is significantly different from the fragmentation rate of $c_1\approx-0.29\cdot10^{-2}\,\upmu$m/min.
+This trend continues at 80$^\circ$C, where the greatest difference is observed between the rates with and without broadband light.
+There is also a compounding effect for increased \Fethp concentration, since increasing concentrations also increase the \Fetwp quantum yield~\citep{WELLER2013} due to a secondary reduction of ferric complexes by the \ce{CO2} radicals.
+This secondary reduction pathway of the aqueous iron complexes is significant, as its contribution also explains the lower quantum yields observed under continuous irradiation compared to flash photolysis~\citep{WELLER2013}.
+Consequently, a higher concentration of ferric oxalato complexes results in an increased quantum yield, which elevates the production of ferrous ions.
+This, in turn, accelerates the reaction rate and leads to a higher overall iron ion concentration in solution.